joz2005/comp423-course-notes/docs/tutorials/rust-setup.md

 (B) Check your default branch name with the subcommand `git branch`.
 If it's not `main`, rename it to `main` using the command, `git branch -M main`.
 It's often standard to have the default primary branch name to be `main`, so let's uphold this standard.<br>

-(C) Push local commits to the GitHub repository:
+(C) Push the local commits to the GitHub repository:

 ```bash
 git push --set-upstream origin main
 ```

-!!! note "What is `--set-upstream`?"
+!!! question "What is `--set-upstream`?"

     `--set-upstream` is a special flag that pushes newly **untracked** branches onto the remote repository origin.
-Because branches are highly efficient and useful within workflows, it's important understand how a programmer can fully utilize this feature of git.
+Because utilizing branches is highly efficient and useful within workflows, it's important to understand how a programmer can fully utilize this git feature.
 This flag has a short form, `-u`.

 (D) In your web browser, refresh your GitHub repository to see the same commit you've made locally has now been _pushed_ to remote.
 You can also use `git log` locally in VS Code to see the commit ID and message, which should match the ID of the most recent commit on your repository.

 ## Part 2: Installing Rust & Configuring Dev Container

 Per this tutorial, you're going to be installing **Rust**.
 You might be asking, why Rust?
 Rust is a flexible language with the benefits of memory safety at compile time, even without a garbage collection.
-Not only is it fast as C or C++, it also provides high-level code without sacrificing the benefits of low-level control over system resources.
-That's partly what makes Rust such a great language.
+Not only is it fast as C and C++, it also provides high-level code without sacrificing the benefits of low-level control over system resources.
+That's partially what makes Rust such a great language.

 ### What is a Development (Dev) Container?

 A dev container is a premade development environment that makes programming consistent between multiple machines.
-These environments are determined by the configuration files we're about to create.
+These environments are determined by the **configuration files** we're about to create.
 Think of it as a virtual machine (VM) or a smaller computer running inside your own computer.

 ### Step 1: Configuring Dev Container

-(A) There are many ways to create this essential part to a dev container.
+(A) There are many ways to create this **configuration file** that is essential to a dev container.
 Let's do it in the terminal.
 Make sure you're in your **project folder**, and run in the terminal:

 ```bash
 mkdir .devcontainer